livz/livz.github.io/_posts/2017-08-02-use-Bluetooth-device-for-better-security.md

 the locking/unlocking events.
 So to function properly, the settings window needs to be closed.

 ### Unintended locking
 If the associated Bluetooth device moves out of range, or the signal is lost, the application will lock the workstation _even if there is activity_.
-This might be a bit anoying butnot very likely to happen often.
+This might be a bit anoying but not very likely to happen often.

 ## 5. Security considerations
 ![beware](/assets/images/keepass/beware.png)

-### Spoofing phone bluetooth
+### Spoofing the phone bluetooth
 There is a good reason why we use this trick to lock the workstation but not to unlock it.
 Because somebody could just spoof the phone, [Mr. Robot style](https://null-byte.wonderhowto.com/how-to/hacks-mr-robot-hack-bluetooth-0163586/), and unlock the machine without the password.

-### Having Bluetooth enabled all the times
+### Having Bluetooth enabled all the time
 There are a number of [Bluetooth attacks](http://www.makeuseof.com/tag/3-ways-bluetooth-device-security-risk/) that you expose yourself to when you enable it on the phone, even if the device is not broadcasting and is "undiscoverable".
-These range from information disclosures and tracking device's movements to eavesdropping, denial of service and even controlling the device (e.g. placing phone calls, sending text messages)
+These range from information disclosures and tracking the device's movements to eavesdropping, denial of service and even controlling the device (e.g. placing phone calls, sending text messages).